pwittlinger/02476_mlops_group36/reports/README.md

 >
 > Answer:

---- We used the HuggingFace transformers framework.  ---
+--- We used the HuggingFace transformers framework for doing text summarization.
+Specifically, we used a pre-trained Pegasus model and finetuned it on additional data.
+Pegasus is using the tokenizer to process the input data. ---

 ## Coding environment